hoodiecrow/ConsTcl/README.md

 ### Strings

 Procedures for dealing with strings of characters.
+Strings are sequences of characters.
 After numbers, strings are the most common form of real-world data in computing.
 Lisp has strings, both constant and mutable, but some of the uses for strings in other languages are instead taken up by symbols.

 #### String class

 Strings have the internal representation of a vector of character objects, with the data elements of 1) the vector address of the first element, and 2) the length of the vector.
-External representation is surrounded by double quotes, with double quotes and backslashes within the string escaped with a backslash.
+External representation is enclosed within double quotes, with double quotes and backslashes within the string escaped with a backslash.

 As a ConsTcl extension, a `` \n `` pair in the external representation is stored as a newline character.
 It is restored to `` \n `` if the string is printed using `` write ``, but remains a newline character if the string is printed using `` display ``.